AlfieDarko/CV/README.md

 #### Restauranting
 - (eating).
 A good way to build with people and blow off some steam.
 It's a morale booster.

-#### Alternative Medicine
-- I enjoy reading about alternative medicines for people with chronic illnesses and the legislative red tape & social arguments that stops people from getting the treatments they need.

 #### Westworld
 - HBO Produced TV show about artificial intelligence.